jasper95/bernalesjasper.com/data/authors/default.md

 github: https://github.com/jasper95
 ---

-I am a freelance software engineer.
-My interests includes web development, music, and web3.
+I am a freelance software engineer with interests in web development, music, and web3.

-Im a fulltime freelancer working on various projects.
-I don't disclose where I work but you will get hints if you follow me in twitter or linkedin.
-This is mostly because I don't want to violate NDA if I discuss anything work related.
+As a full-time freelancer, I work on various projects.
+I prefer not to disclose the names of the companies I work with, but you can get hints if you follow me on Twitter or LinkedIn.
+This approach helps ensure that I do not inadvertently violate any non-disclosure agreements when discussing work-related topics.